Scalingo/go-scalingo/README.md

     * Add `EventMyEventType` structure which embeds a field `TypeData` of the type `EventMyEventTypeData`.
     * Implement function `String` for `EventMyEventType`
-    * Add support for this event type in the `Specialize` function
     * [optional] Implement `Who` function for `EventMyEventType`.
 E.g. if the event type can be created by an addon.